 In peritoneal mesothelioma, a build-up of fluid (ascites) can cause the abdomen to swell.
 This can be painful, but also puts pressure on the diaphragm and can make you feel breathless.

-Ways to drain fluid around the lungs or abdomen
+Ways to drain fluid

 Ways to control fluid around the lungs

 To prevent fluid building up again in the lining of the lungs, you may have a talc pleurodesis.
-This is best done when you are having a pleural tap during VATS, but may also be done under local anaesthetic by a respiratory physician.
+Pleurodesis means closing the pleural cavity.

-VATS with pleurectomy and pulmonary decortication
+VATS with pleurectomy decortication

-Open surgery (thoracotomy) with pleurectomy and pulmonary decortication
+Open surgery (thoracotomy) with pleurectomy decortication

 Pain can last longer than after VATS, but the improvement in symptoms may make open surgery a worthwhile option if VATS has been unsuccessful or isn’t possible.

 Indwelling pleural catheter